 The list of air conditioner parts can seem daunting, but this guide is here to help you!
-We’ll cover everything from condensers and compressors to thermostats and refrigerants.
+Our AC experts cover everything from condensers and compressors to thermostats and refrigerants.
 You’ll also learn about the different types of systems available so you can make a better decision on which one will work best for your needs.

 Before you jump into the list, let’s understand the basic principle of the air conditioner.

 - The parts in the indoor aircon unit